 - Central America: $300 or below roundtrip

 - Europe: $500 or below roundtrip

 - South America: $600 or below roundtrip

-Additionally, Google Flights recently rolled out a new feature (not available yet on all routes) which tells you how the price you’ve found compares to average prices for that route on those dates.
+Additionally, Google Flights recently rolled out a new feature which tells you how the price you’ve found compares to average prices for that route on those dates.
 The bar below the flights tells you if prices are currently low, average, or high for your dates.

 However, when you have less flexibility and it’s a trip you need to take either way, you may want to err on the side of caution.
 In that case it may be better to book a decent deal and slightly overpay rather than wait too long, watch the price rise, and end up grossly overpaying.

 If you’re not sure a deal is great, or if you’ve found a great deal but aren’t positive you can take the trip, use the 24-hour rule to your advantage.